The Twelve Caesars: Vitellius

 In the book of the last of the short-lived emperors, Suetonius briefly describes the reign of Vitellius.

-This book gives an unfavorable picture of Vitellius; however it should be remembered that Suetonius' father was an army officer who had fought for Otho and against Vitellius at the first Battle of Bedriacum, and that Vespasian basically controlled history when he ascended to the throne.
+This book gives an unfavorable picture of Vitellius; however, it should be remarked that Suetonius' father was an army officer who had fought for Otho and against Vitellius at the first Battle of Bedriacum, and that Vespasian basically controlled history when he ascended to the throne.
 Anything written about Vitellius during the Flavian dynasty would have to paint him in a bad light.

 Suetonius includes a brief description of the family history of Vitellius, and related omens.

 Suetonius finally describes the assassination of Vitellius.
 According to Suetonius, Vitellius was dragged naked by Roman subjects, tied to a post, and had animal waste thrown at him before he was killed.
 However, unlike the prior two emperors, it was not the next emperor who killed Vitellius.
 The next emperor and his followers had been waging a war against the Jews in Judaea at the time.
-The death of Vitellius and subsequent ascendance of his successor ended the worst year of the early principate.
+The death of Vitellius and the subsequent ascendance of his successor ended the worst year of the early principate.